 • Tool name (Required): Rename to something AI-friendly and make it easier for the third-party AI Agent to understand.
 The name must be unique across all Agent connections.
 It must be between 1-128 characters and only contain letters (A-Z, a-z), digits (0-9), underscore (_), hyphen (-), or dot (.).
 No spaces or special characters are allowed.

-• Description (Required): Keep it clear and action-oriented (what it does, key inputs or outputs).
+• Description (Required): Keep it clear and action-oriented.

 7. Click Add.